No one may borrow books or other library materials except with his or her own library card.

 Like most other university benefits and privileges, library privileges cease upon graduation or disenrollment from the University.
 Alumni may purchase an Community Borrower library card (see section Community Borrowers Cards).

-Faculty and staff may borrow circulating books according to the schedule below, and may renew them continuously unless they are requested by another patron.
+Graduate students, faculty and staff (including retirees) may borrow circulating books according to the schedule below, and may renew them continuously unless they are requested by another patron.

 Materials that generally do not circulate may sometimes be borrowed for a limited period.